microsounds/kagami/readme.md

 before and after all your generated webpages, respectively.

 ### Macro Preprocessor
-Kagami also provides a user-extensible macro preprocessor, using inline syntax that can appear anywhere in your templates or plaintext Markdown.
+**kagami** also provides a user-extensible macro preprocessor, using inline syntax that can appear anywhere in your templates or plaintext Markdown.

 ```html